hansroh/skitai/skitai/README.md

 ### PostgreSQL Map-Filter-Reduce (MFR) Operation

-At first, you configure members like this:
+At first, you configure alias like this:

     [@mydbs]
     type = posgresql